Bryce-MW/BMW-Coreutils/README.md

 link them in with higher priority.
 You are free to include them yourself but you won't get any extra features for now.
 If you want to use these libraries directly, I recommend using the libc crate.
 This means that you can add bmwc as an optional dependency which will replace the C libraries that the libc crate links to when selected.

+I do acknowledge that RIIR (Rewrite It In Rust) is a bit of a joke these days.
+While I think I do have some good ideas for actual improvements, a simple port of these libraries and utilities to rust is not useful to the community though it is useful for my own education.
+On the note of licensing, I am not a lawyer but I do believe that with the current license, I would not be able to use any code from GNU Coreutils.
+I am not planning to but I wanted to note that while I have done a cursory glance at the implementation of a couple of their utilities in the past, I don't remember much.
+I will be keeping all of my code original and not looking at any of their code in the future.
+I will also be sticking to using the official POSIX docs for determining the requirements for each utility.
+Extending the utilities to allow GNU flags may be possible in the future.

 Just one more note, if you wish to install one of these binaries, use `cargo install bmw_coreutils --bin [UTILITY]`.
 Otherwise you will install all of them which you may not want.
 Once the library is done enough that it can compile, the